3.2 Opening, Closing and Backing Up the Origin Project File

 Autosave Project Every xx Minute(s)

-Origin has an Autosave project every xx minute(s) feature that is turned on by default.
-Once you've modified your project file, the autosave feature periodically saves project contents to a temporary file in the user's \Documents\OriginLab\Autosave folder.
-The file will be named with the name of your project file, with a "-number" appended to it.
+Origin also has an Autosave project every xx minute(s) feature that is turned on by default.
+When enabled, project contents are saved at user-specified intervals, to a temporary file in the user's \Documents\OriginLab\Autosave folder.
+Named files will be named as MyNamedFile-xxxxxxxxx.
+UNTITLED projects will be named as UNTITLED-xxxxxxxxx.